Best AKG headphones Buying Guide: Welcome to What Hi-fi?'s round-up of the best AKG headphones you can buy in 2021.

 To help you get straight to the good stuff, we've tested a number of AKG headphones and listed our top picks below.
 Each one comes highly recommended – you just need to decide which is best for you.

-Whether you want to splash the cash on deluxe, studio-quality over-ears, or fancy a pair of premium yet portable in-ears, AKG has something to offer.
-Want to block out ambient noise during a busy commute or flight?
-(Remember commutes?)
-Opt for a pair of noise-cancellers and you'll be swathed in solitude.
+Whether you want to splash the cash on deluxe, studio-quality over-ears, or fancy a pair of premium yet portable in-ears, the deals below should provide extra discounts on the best AKG headphones.

-Read on to find the best pairs we've reviewed recently.
+Read on to find the best pairs we've reviewed and loved recently.

 These hugely impressive wired headphones are six-time What Hi-Fi?
 Award winners.
 Excelling in sound and style, they're blessed with aluminium ear cups, soft leather ear pads and dynamic sound on a grand scale.
 Thrilling levels of detail and near-flawless balance would be enough to set them apart from the competition.
 But factor in the sub-£100 price point, not to mention the portable design, and the Y50s are true show stoppers.